About this release

 This release by Public Health Scotland (PHS) provides an update on how long eligible patients waited from referral to a screening appointment for in vitro fertilisation (IVF) treatment by the NHS in Scotland.
 The standard is for 90% of eligible patients to be screened at an IVF Centre within 52 weeks of receipt of a referral from a secondary care/acute consultant.

-- The 90% standard was met during the quarter ending 30 September 2022, with 100% of patients attending a screening appointment within 52 weeks of referral.
+- the 90% standard was met, with 99.7% of patients attending a screening appointment within 52 weeks of referral.
 One patient waited more than 52 weeks to be screened.

-Each of the 14 territorial NHS Boards in Scotland commissions cycles of IVF from one of the four specialist tertiary Centres providing NHS treatment (Aberdeen, Dundee, Edinburgh and Glasgow).
+Each NHS Board in Scotland commissions cycles of IVF from one of the four specialist tertiary Centres providing NHS treatment (Aberdeen, Dundee, Edinburgh and Glasgow).

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.

 Requesting other formats and reporting issues

 If you require publications or documents in other formats, please email email@example.com.